Nubank (NU) · · 22 min read

 Credit Strategy and Risk Management

-Nubank has pursued an aggressive growth strategy, rapidly expanding its customer base by offering accessible credit products with minimal fees.
-This strategy has been effective in attracting millions of new users, many of whom are underbanked or have limited credit histories.
-However, this rapid expansion has come with significant risks.
+Nubank, as a leading digital bank, has pursued an aggressive growth strategy, rapidly expanding its customer base by offering accessible financial products with minimal fees.
+This strategy has been effective in attracting millions of new customers, many of whom are underbanked or have limited credit histories.

 Nubank's 90 Days NPL Ratios.
 Source: Company, BCB, Girolino.